-Few events in history shook Gallatin more than when Hugh Y. Tarwater entered the office of The Gallatin Democrat on a chilly December afternoon in 1919 and fatally shot its longtime publisher, Wesley Robertson.
-Missouri history reveals “Uncle Wes” as the only editor shot and killed in the line of duty.
+Few events in history shook Gallatin, MO, more than when Hugh Y. Tarwater entered the office of The Gallatin Democrat on a chilly December afternoon in 1919 and fatally shot its longtime publisher, Wesley Robertson.
+History reveals “Uncle Wes” as the only editor ever shot and killed in the line of duty in Missouri history.

 Imagine, if you will, this colorful, rotund, good-natured bundle of quick and often biting wit, leaning back on his ample haunches, inserting his thumbs into his suspenders and opening his remarks by declaring, “Had I known I would be called upon to speak, I would have worn by $20,000 suit.”
 The crowd roared.
 But the plaintiff, who happened to be in the audience, stalked from the scene red-faced and enraged.
 This was just a few days before the lawsuit was to have been tried.